KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - Data Transformation: Synapse Data Engineer in Microsoft Fabric
 - Sentiment Analysis: Synapse Data Science in Microsoft Fabric
 - Live Crypto Currency Report: Semantic Model & Power BI in Microsoft Fabric

-Project Timeline
-Phase 1: Data Extraction and Transformation: 2 weeks Phase 2: Sentiment Analysis: 3 weeks
-Phase 3: Dashboard Development: 4 weeks
-Cost Estimate
-[Provide a detailed cost estimate based on resource requirements, cloud platform costs, and licensing fees.]

-Return on Investment (ROI)
-[Quantify the potential benefits of the dashboard, such as increased investment returns, reduced risk, and improved decision-making.
-Calculate the ROI based on the cost estimate and expected benefits.]
+- Email Alert: Data Activator in Power BI

 # Conclusion
-The proposed cryptocurrency performance and sentiment analysis dashboard offers a valuable tool for stakeholders seeking to navigate the complex and dynamic cryptocurrency market.
-By providing real-time insights and supporting informed decision-making, this dashboard can contribute to significant business value.
+The live cryptocurrency performance and sentiment analysis report offers a valuable tool for analyst, would be investors and other stakeholders seeking to navigate the complex and dynamic cryptocurrency market.
+By providing real-time insights that support informed decision-making, this report is leverage has a significant investment value.

 ## SolutionArchitecture